celestiaorg/docs/docs/developers/cosmwasm-contract-deployment.md

 Because we are deploying the compiled smart contract to `wasmd`, we want it to be as small as possible.

-CosmWasm team provides a tool called `rust-optimizer` which we need Docker for in order to compile.
+The CosmWasm team provides a tool called `rust-optimizer` which we need Docker for in order to compile.

-Run the following command:
+Run the following command in the `~/cw-contracts/contracts/nameservice`
+directory:

 ```sh
 sudo docker run --rm -v "$(pwd)":/code \